PankhudiB/elastic-search-playground/16_es-improvements-ideas.md

    1. i.e whether do we really want to calculate relevance scores -> bcoz that takes time
 8. Which Analyser are we using ?
 9. Grafana dashboards -> _source filtering --> to reduce the amount of data we receive and n/w throttling
+10. Need a Dashboard to show ES query time
+11. There is a Profiler in Kibana -> use that to profile grafana queries
+12.

 ### ES - doubts